Advance Health Care Directives

 An advance health care directive, also known as living will, personal directive, advance directive, or advance decision, is a legal document in which a person specifies what actions should be taken for their health if they are no longer able to make decisions for themselves because of illness or incapacity.

 In the United States, most states recognize living wills or the designation of a health care proxy.
-California does not recognize a living will but instead uses an Advance Health Care Directive.
+California does not recognize a living will but instead uses an advance health care directive.
+We know that it can be difficult to know where to begin when it comes to advance health care directives.
+Our Saratoga elder law attorneys will work to help you find a comprehensive advance care directive that accurately reflects your wishes.